Why Should You Include Bataan In Your Must-See Places in PH?

 They have a mangrove trail and a museum showcasing the life of migratory birds.
 You may rent a cottage or a pair of binoculars and see the migratory birds from afar.
 The Balanga Wetland And Nature Park is a perfect place for a family or a barkada get-together.

 Attend A Mass At The St. Joseph Cathedral

 During the Second World War, the St. Joseph Cathedral was used to bombard Mt.
 Samat.
 Later on, it was renovated by the bishop.
 It was named after the patron saint of the province, St. Joseph.

 The Cathedral is another historical site in Balanga since it survived the horrors of World War II.

 Masses start as early as five in the morning every Sunday.
 Since it is the heart of the city, you will surely not miss it!
-If it’s your first time to visit the cathedral, make sure to make a wish.
+If it’s your first time visiting the cathedral, make sure to make a wish.

 Visit the Surrender Site Marker

 Located inside the Balanga Elementary School is a historical site that you should see.
 The Surrender Site Marker is an actual site where the major general signed the surrender documents stating that he is sundering Bataan (and the Philippines as a whole) to the Japanese.
 This happened on April 9, 1942.

 According to the tour guide, the surrender happened not because the Philippine and American soldiers could no longer fight but because they already lack the supplies needed to continue.
 The major general decided to wave the white flag to avoid losing more soldiers.